astro-informatics/s2fft/docs/sampling.rst

 Gauss-Legendre (GL)
 -------------------

-The GL sampling theorem also requires :math:`\sim 2L^2` samples on the sphere, though in practice it requires more samples to be placed than MW.
+The GL sampling theorem also requires an array of :math:`L\times (2L-1) \sim 2L^2` elements to represent the signal.
+Like :ref:`DH <driscoll-healy-dh>`, there is no redundancy in samples at the poles, so the same number of independent degrees of freedom are needed.

 The :math:`\theta_t` are determined by the roots of the Legendre polynomials of order $L$, whilst the :math:`\varphi_p` are defined by